-Picture books and middle grade novels are full of boys with rich fantasy lives, in which the line between reality and fiction is blurred.
+Picture books and middle grade novels are full of boys with rich fantasy lives.
+In these largely carnivalesque stories, the line between reality and fiction is blurred.
 But when it comes to young adult and adult fiction, what happens to all these dreamy boys?
 They disappear.
 Destructive, manipulative fantasies suddenly become a female characteristic.

 At one point the girls enjoy a post-coital cigarette.
-This is such a Hollywood cliche that filmmakers themselves must be aware of what they’re doing.
-Here, the girls have themselves been influenced by what they’ve seen on the silver screen.
+This is such a Hollywood cliché that filmmakers themselves must be aware of what they’re doing.
+Here, the girls have themselves been influenced by the silver screen.
 Smoking in bed is what adults do, they have learned, and so they do it.

 The girls’ whole summer is a construction of performed melodrama.
-There has always been handwringing about young women and the types of stories we let them read — a century ago it was thought that novels would rot their minds.
+There has always been handwringing about young women and the types of stories we let them read — a century ago many people believed novels would rot their minds.
 Ten years ago it was Twilight, more recently it’s sick-lit, and concerns (justified or not, I’m not sure) that 13 Reasons Why encourages suicide as a legitimate and successful form of revenge.
 Mona’s background in fiction includes horror films.
 As evidence we see her mimic the voice of a movie devil.
 But what has influenced Tamsin?
 She says she loves Edith Piaf.
 We also see she has made up melodramatic things about Piaf’s life.
 (Edith Piaf did lead a rather tragic life but she didn’t murder anyone, and not with a fork.)
 Tamsin’s mother may or may not be an amateur actress but in any case Tamsin seems to worship (real) actors, and has no doubt seen a lot of plays and films.
-She has been exposed to Nietzsche, and encourages Mona to read him, but soon shows that she doesn’t really know anything more than his name.
+Tamsin has been exposed to Nietzsche.
+She encourages Mona to read him, but soon shows that she doesn’t really know anything more than his name.

-Perhaps boys continue with their fantasies but those take a different form and are not seen as such.
+Perhaps boys continue with their fantasies but those take a different form and we no longer all them fantasies.
 Tamsin’s father is having a series of affairs.
-Perhaps this should be compared to the sexual fantasies and longing of his teenage daughter.
+Perhaps we should compare this to the sexual fantasies and longing of his teenage daughter.